 - Run a social media campaign to interact with potential visitors, post information and encourage people to visit the Wales Coast Path.
 Our Activity plan Campaigning for nature can be used as a guide. - Perhaps your learners are regular visitors to the Wales Coast Path?
 Would they like to be influencers?
 They could try their hand at vlogging for the Wales Coast Path and share seasonal changes using our Activity plan Create an enviro-vlog. - Can your learners promote what the Wales Coast Path has to offer in the form of a promotional leaflet?
-Our Activity plan Step it up Marketing the Wales Coast Path: Designing a promotional leaflet explains how to do this step by step.

-- How about writing text for a promotional website with our Activity plan Step it up Marketing the Wales Coast Path: Writing text for a website. - What are your learners' graphic design skills like?
-Can they plan, design and create a promotional poster using our Activity plan Step it up Marketing the Wales Coast Path: Designing a promotional poster.
+Our Activity plan - Step it up - Marketing the Wales Coast Path: Designing a promotional leaflet explains how to do this step by step. - What are your learners' graphic design skills like?
+Can they plan, design and create a promotional poster using our Activity plan Step it up Marketing the Wales Coast Path: Designing a promotional poster. - Could your learners write a newsletter to keep visitors informed of events and news along the Wales Coast Path using our Activity plan Step it up Marketing the Wales Coast Path: Writing a promotional newsletter.